-Challenge criteria: A book about a problem facing society today
+Challenge criteria: A book about feminism.

-This post is part of Top 10 Tuesdays, run by Jana from That Artsy Reader Girl.
+This post is part of Top 10 Tuesday, run by Jana from That Artsy Reader Girl.